Skip to footer content

 Performance

-In terms of performance, IronPDF is also a clear winner.
-It is designed to be faster and more efficient than iTextSharp, allowing developers to generate PDFs more quickly and with fewer system resources.
-This is particularly important when dealing with large or complex PDF documents, where performance can become a significant factor.
+IronPDF is designed to be faster and more efficient than iTextSharp, allowing quicker generation of PDFs using fewer resources.
+This efficiency is crucial for large or complex documents.

 Pricing

-Another area where IronPDF has an advantage over iTextSharp is pricing.
-While iTextSharp is free to use for most purposes, it does require a commercial license for certain use cases, and the commercial licenses can be quite expensive.
-On the other hand, IronPDF offers a more affordable pricing model, with a range of options available to suit different needs and budgets.
+iTextSharp requires a commercial license for certain use cases, which can be expensive.
+IronPDF, however, offers a more affordable pricing model with various options tailored to different needs and budgets.

 Licenses and Pricing

-One of the key differences between iTextSharp and IronPDF is their licensing and pricing.
+One of the key differences between iTextSharp and IronPDF is their licensing and pricing models.

-A Comparison between iTextSharp and IronPDF For Editing PDF: Figure 9 - Features
+A Comparison between iTextSharp and IronPDF For Editing PDF: Figure 9 - Key Features of IronPDF

 Conclusion